rafasoares/cancancan-wiki/Translating-your-app.md

 en:
   unauthorized:
     manage:
-      all: "You have no access!"
+      all: "You have no access to this resource"
 ```
 ## Translation for individual abilities
 If you want to customize messages for some model or even for some ability define translation like this: